aregsar/aregsarblog/blog/2020/configure-laravel-queue-to-use-redis/index.md

 We can change this so that the queue connection in `config/queue.php` can use a separate redis driver connection that we can add to `config/database.php`.

-Below we have shown the new configuration that adds a new redis driver connection named `queue` to `config/database.php` and reference this new connection from the `connection` setting of the `redis` queue connection in `config/queue.php`:
+Below we have shown the new configuration that adds a new `redis` driver connection named `queue` to `config/database.php` and reference this new connection from the `connection` setting of the `redis` queue connection in `config/queue.php`.

+I have also added a whole new queue connection named `redis2` which references a `queue2` redis driver connection.

+The annotations in the configuration code snippets below should serve to clarify what is described above.

 From `config/queue.php` file: